ameyakonk/StrepClassification/README.md

 Strep pharyngitis is an acute bacterial infection of the pharynx/tonsils caused by Streptococcus pyogenes (Group A Streptococcus, GAS).
 It is classified as an infectious pharyngitis, commonly presenting with abrupt fever, sore throat, and tonsillar exudates, often lacking cough or cold symptoms.
 The project focuses on classifying whether a patient has Strep pharyngitis using Deep Learning.
 The CNN model used is ResNet-18 followed by a Multi-Layer Perceptron.

 ### Classification process

+#### Model
 The Convolutional Neural Network Model used is ResNet-18.
+The approach uses transfer learning to learning the throat features using the model.
+The last classification layer is removed and the model outputs 512 features.
+Every layer except the layer4 is frozen.
+The model trains the weights of layer4.

+#### Dataset

+#### Image Processing.
+##### White Balancing
+White balancing is an image processing technique that removes unnatural color casts by adjusting the RGB channels so that neutral objects appear neutral white or gray.

+##### CLAHE

 ### Folder Directory
 ```text